dltxio/idem-old/README.md

 ## Abstract

-This paper defines a protocol using standard cryptography and reputable KYC providers to assert claims such as Proof of Age, for the re-use at online websites that require KYC.
+This paper defines a protocol using standard cryptography and reputable KYC providers to assert claims such as Proof of Age, DoB, Address etc for re-use at online websites that require KYC.

-Everytime an exchange calls an ID provider to KYC documents, they incure an expense.
-Futhermore, users are required every time provide KYC information instead of a portable verification.
-By locally storing users information verified information, we can increase the customer onboarding expirence and reduce the costs to the exchanges and other services.
+Every time an exchange calls an ID provider to KYC documents, they incur an expense.
+Further, users are required to provide KYC information and have it verified for each and every onboarding, instead of a portable, reusable verification from a trusted provider.
+By locally storing user's verified information, we can enhance the customer onboarding experience and reduce costs incurred by Vendors.

 ## User onboarding

-The following defines the work flow for a new users to use the id app.
+The following defines the workflow for a new users to use the id app.

 ### Step 1: New registration

 User onboards to the app via their Mobile number.

 ### Step 2: New private key
-The app will automatically create a 256 bit private key will be created on the device.
+The app will automatically create a 256-bit private key on the device.
 This will be used to sign messages to third parties.

-Note: PGP/GPG should not be ruled out.
+Note: PGP/GPG possible in future iterations.

 ### Step 3: Upload data

-On the mobile application the user can choose certain types of claims that which to verify, such as Data of Birth or Address.
-The user is then required to substantiated any of those claims with supporting evidence such as a government issued document, utilities bill or such.
+On the mobile application the user can choose certain types of claims to verify, such as 18+, Date of Birth or Address.
+The user is then required to substantiate any of those claims with supporting evidence such as a government issued document, utilities bill or such.
 The documents are stored in the local storage of the device along with a keccak 256 hash.

-Meta data is stored in a JSON object
+Meta data is stored in a JSON object:

 ```json
 [